google/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-nine.md

 Using the skills you've learned in this lesson, you should now be equipped to implement a solid focus strategy in your application.

-The next step is to take the various interactive controls you've been working with and start to imbue them with some meaning.
-For instance, when a screenreader lands on your custom radio buttons, how is it going to tell the user that these are in fact radio buttons, and not just a bunch of divs?
+The next step is to take the various interactive controls you've been working with and start to give them some contextual meaning.
+For instance, when a screenreader lands on your custom radio button controls, how will it know to tell the user that they are in fact radio buttons, and not just a bunch of heavily-styled divs?

 For that you need to learn about *semantics*, and that's next.